marktellier/ad-change-passwords/README.md

 #>
 ```

-If you have ever worked with hash tables, you know that items in the table are retrieved in random order.
-Now that's not a problem here, but I chose to store data the NetBIOS and DC names in an ordered dictionary so that passwords are changed in a predictable order.
-The Key is my NetBIOS domain name and is added as a prefix to my username.
-The Value is the fqdn of a domain controller I will contact for changing my password.
+If you've worked with hash tables, you know that items in the table are retrieved in random order.
+Now that's not a problem here, but I chose to store data in an ordered dictionary so that passwords are changed across domains in a predictable order.
+The Key is your NetBIOS domain name and will be added as a prefix to your username.
+The Value is the fqdn of a domain controller that will be contact for changing your password.

 Update this list to refence your infrastructure.